What is Unit Price?

 The unit price helps the company to adequately market its product.
 Following are some critical advantages of pricing a product:

-- To enter a new market, various marketing techniques such as low-cost pricing, or predatory pricing are concerned.
-For using these strategies, the unit price of the product should be adequately derived prior so the company could understand its position on the pricing techniques.
+- Various marketing techniques such as low-cost or predatory pricing are concerned with entering a new market.
+For using these strategies, the product's unit price should be adequately derived prior so the company could understand its position on the pricing techniques.

-- The customers or consumers see the value of the product concerning the price they are paying for it.
-If in the eyes or customer, the value of the product is lesser than the price charged, it is reasonably possible that the sale would not happen.
-So, to attract the customers, the price of the product needs to be set in such a way that it works for both parties; the company and the customers.
+- The customers or consumers see the product's value concerning the price they are paying for it.
+If in the eyes of the customer, the value of the product is lesser than the price charged, it is reasonably possible that the sale would not happen.
+So, to attract the customers, the product's price needs to be set so that it works for both parties; the company and the customers.

 Conclusion

-Overall, the price of a product is an essential measure for the company in various respects, such as deciding a new pricing strategy, attracting customers for the product, fighting competition, and creating the market for its products or services.
-For achieving that, the company should be in a position to adequately price its product by including all the expenses and a profit margin to sustain the organization for the future too.
+Overall, the product's price is an essential measure for the company in various respects, such as deciding on a new pricing strategy, attracting customers for the product, fighting competition, and creating a market for its products or services.
+To achieve that, the company should be able to adequately price its product by including all the expenses and a profit margin to sustain the organization for the future.